 1. Look for the signs

-Educate yourself on the signs and risk factors of gender-based violence, which comes in many forms.
-If we all learn more about GBV, we can better know how to work to end its many forms.
+Educate yourself on the signs and risk factors of GBV, which comes in many forms.
+If we all learn more about GBV, we can better know how to work to stop the cycle of abuse.

 Some of the warning signs include: